daskeyboard/daskeyboard.io/q-cloud-or-local.md

 ## Overview
-You can communicate with your device throught 2 different APIs.
-A cloud api and a local api
+A developer can communicate with a Q device via a cloud or a local (desktop) API.
+Both API are compatible.

 ### Cloud API
-The script you right on any machine will communicate with the cloud, the cloud will communicate with the Q desktop installed on the computer and then the Q desktop will communicate to the Q enabled device plugged in on this computer.
+This is the case where a script connect to a public Q API in the cloud.
+Das Keyboard Q cloud will communicate with the Q desktop installed on the computer and will communicate with connected Q enabled devices.
-This script can be hosted on any online server and will still communicate with the Q enabled.

--	Speed (~20 Seconds)
+-	Signal propagation: about 20 seconds (to be improved)
 -	Internet Accessibility
 -	Integration with IFTTT etc
 -	OAuth credential requirement